 Fresh from my night alone in a wilderness yurt, I made the scenic two-hour drive east from State Forest State Park for a Fort Collins brewery tour.

 The second hour of the drive on Route 14 was fun as the highway swerved through the winding Poudre Canyon along the Poudre River, where I would be going fly fishing the following day.

 My room featured a queen-size bed, bunk bed, bay window, and an antique tub in the en-suite bathroom.
-It felt wonderful to be in a warm, comfortable house after a night in the yurt.
+Being in a warm, comfortable house after a night in the yurt felt wonderful.

 Once I was settled, I met Kelsey, the vibrant hostel owner, Katy from Visit Fort Collins, and Bob, the owner of Beer and Bike Tours.